Skip to content

 Context for Operators

 Zimpler is a B2B2C product.
-The player sees Zimpler's branding during checkout but Zimpler's actual customer is the casino.
-When a payment fails — for reasons that may originate at the player's bank, at the casino's backend, or at Zimpler — the player blames the brand they saw, which is Zimpler.
+The player sees Zimpler's branding during checkout, but Zimpler's actual customer is the casino.
+When a payment fails, for reasons that may originate at the player's bank, at the casino's backend, or at Zimpler, the player blames the brand they saw, which is Zimpler.
 The Trustpilot rating reflects that dynamic.
 Operators rate Zimpler very differently.
 The client list is the strongest evidence: LeoVegas, Mr Green, Casumo and Betsson are not running an A2A provider their B2B experience considers broken.
 65 reviews from a platform processing €2.6 billion annually is a tiny fraction of total transactions, and the complaints concentrate around edge cases that any payment provider produces at scale.
-For operators evaluating Zimpler, the relevant signal is deposit conversion rate and KYC success rate, not consumer star count.
+For operators evaluating Zimpler, the relevant signal is deposit conversion rate and KYC success rate rather than consumer star count.
 Also worth noting: Trustly's 2.9/5 from 3,187 reviews is the same pattern at larger scale, and that has not stopped every major European operator from using it.

 Notable Clients

-Client list skews Nordic and iGaming.
-LeoVegas, Mr Green, Casumo and Betsson are among the named operator users; the broader list runs through hundreds of Pay N Play and standard Pay by Bank casinos across Sweden, Finland and adjacent markets.
+The client list skews Nordic and iGaming.
+LeoVegas, Mr Green, Casumo and Betsson are among the named operator users, and the broader list runs through hundreds of Pay N Play and standard Pay by Bank casinos across Sweden, Finland and adjacent markets.
 EveryMatrix offers Zimpler as a native payment option on its platform, which puts hundreds of operator brands within one configuration step of activation.
 Elantil's iGaming marketplace added Zimpler in July 2025 as a one-click option.
 Outside iGaming, Scandinavian Travel Group is a notable consumer-finance partner.
-The client base is meaningfully smaller than Trustly's roster (Bet365, Flutter, Kindred, Entain at the top tier) — Zimpler is the option for operators that prioritize Nordic depth and pricing flexibility over global reach.
+The client base is meaningfully smaller than Trustly's roster (Bet365, Flutter, Kindred, Entain at the top tier); Zimpler is the option for operators that prioritize Nordic depth and pricing flexibility over global reach.

 Operational Details